asanzdiego/markdownslides/doc/md/readme.md

 - Added the DEFAULT_BUILD property.
 - Minor changes.

+## Release 7.0

+- Updated all the libraries to the latest version.
+- Updated the templates.
+- Updated the Dockerfile.

 # ![Adolfo Sanz De Diego](../img/asanzdiego.png){style=box-shadow:none;vertical-align:middle;width:100px;} Author

 ## Adolfo Sanz De Diego

-- **Old JEE web developer**.
+- I started **developing web applications** until I transitioned into teaching.

-- Now I'm **Tecnical Teacher Advaisor** in the TIC service of the General Direction of Infrastructure and Services of the Ministry of Education and Youth of the Community of Madrid.
+- Currently, I am the [Head of the Educational Platforms Service at the Digitalization Department of the Community of Madrid](https://www.comunidad.madrid/transparencia/unidad-organizativa-responsable/servicio-plataformas-educativas).

-- In addition I work as **trainer specialized in development technologies**.
+- I collaborate as a teacher at the [University of Alcalá](https://www.uah.es/) and as a trainer at [Pronoide](https://www.pronoide.com/).

 ## Some projects

 - ![Hackathon Lovers](../img/hackathon-lovers-logo.png){height=30} [Hackathon Lovers](http://hackathonlovers.com): a group created for entrepreneurs and developers who loves hackathons.

 - [Password Manager Generator](http://pasmangen.github.io): an online password manager.

+- [Extension of Password Manager Generator](https://github.com/pasmangen-extension/pasmangen-extension.github.io): an extension for browsers of Password Manager Generator.

 - [MarkdownSlides](https://github.com/asanzdiego/markdownslides): a script to create slides from MD files.